RustyRoyce/geo-coder/README.md

 ### Dependencies

 tested with:
-requests==2.27.1
+* requests==2.27.1
-Python 3.10.1
+* Python 3.10.1

-Check if requests module is installed:
+Check if requests module is installed by running commands in terminal:

 ```
 pip freeze